nyc-sea-lions-2015/git-demo-blah/Readme.md

 # Know who rules?

-NYC Sea Lions 2015 are loving and empathetic, trained by Bunday and Ashi
+_NYC Sea Lions 2015 Rules!_ are loving and empathetic, trained by Bunday and Ashi